knapply/data-carpentry/docs/1-basics.md

 ```

-\begin{center}\includegraphics[width=0.7\linewidth]{images/the-what} \end{center}
+\begin{center}\includegraphics[width=1\linewidth]{images/the-what} \end{center}

-We'll discuss accessing a `vector`'s individual elements later, but `is.na()` is what we call a _vectorized_ function: a function that takes `vector` argument and operates every on element simultaneously.
+We'll discuss accessing a `vector`'s individual elements later, but `is.na()` is what we call a _vectorized_ function: a function that takes `vector` argument and operates on every element simultaneously.

 ## Vectorized Functions

 As high-speed R coders, we should prefer `vector`ized solutions whenever possible as they're not only idiomatic (and thus easy for other R users to understand), but they're typically several orders of magnitude faster than other solutions.

-While R isn't the fastest language out there, complaints about its speed often come poor code, which is often "speaking" R with a C or Python accent.
+While R isn't the fastest language out there, complaints about its speed usually come from poor code, including code that "speaks" R with a C or Python accent.

-The simplest way to wrap our heads around `vector`ized operations probably is with math.

-To do this, let's first make a `vector` with five `0`s in it.
+The simplest way to wrap our heads around `vector`ized operations is with math. let's first make a `vector` with five `0`s in it.

 We could do that like the following: